khu2712/Khuzaima-Portfolio-Projects/content/home/hero.md

 A Senior Electrical Engineering student at Habib University, passionate about learning, innovating, and exploring.
 With deep expertise in Power Electronics Converters, Electric Vehicles, and Principles of Feedback Control, I excel in programming, simulation, and system design.
 Skilled in power system analysis and designing, FPGA-In-Loop/HIL simulations, and computer-aided design, Research interests also include Renewable Energy Integration, Smart Grids, and Power System Analysis and Protections along with emerging technologies like Large Language Models.

 ### **Interests**
+- Power Electronics
 - Feedback and Control
 - Power Systems Analysis
 - Power Generation and Transmission
-- AI and Machine Learning
+- AI, Machine Learning and LLM
-- Large Language Models
 - IoT and Micro-Controllers